KevM/bubbleo/README.md

 ### Navigation

-Navigation is accomplished by you components when they publish messages like `navstack.PushNavigation{}` or `navstack.PopNavigation{}`.
+Navigation is accomplished by your components when they publish messages like `navstack.PushNavigation{}` or `navstack.PopNavigation{}`.

 #### Pushing a new component onto the stack

-This example is from the included **Menu** component which presents a list of choices.
-When one is selected by pressing `enter` the choice's model is pushed onto the stack by publishing `navstack.PushNavigation`.
+This example is from the included [menu component](https://github.com/KevM/bubbleo/blob/main/menu/model.go) which presents a list of choices.
+When a menu item is selected by pressing `enter` the choice's model is pushed onto the stack by publishing `navstack.PushNavigation`.

 ```go
     case tea.KeyEnter.String():